pomsky-lang/pomsky/book/src/language-tour/basics.md

 First, let's get familiar with the basic building blocks of the language.

+Rulex expressions (_rulexes_ for short) describe the syntactical structure of a text.
+There are several kinds of expressions, which will be explained now.

 In Rulex, whitespace is insignificant, except between quotes.
-This means that can add spaces and line breaks to make it look clearer.
+This means that we can add spaces and line breaks to make the code look clearer.
 We can also add comments to explain what the expressions are doing.
 They start with a `#` and span until the end of the line:

 ```rulex
 # this is a comment